*simulacrum

 Nonetheless, the risk is that everything is going to collapse into a repetitive pattern, a system that cannot reinvent itself anymore, but only feed a liquid network where probably if no boundaries exist, no differences will survive either.

-We lost the capacity to play as primitives were used to, that is as “bricoleurs” to say with the words of Levi-Strauss: thus, where the primitives found multiple uses for the same tool, from creating a pipe to making a canoe, we lost that capacity and therefore we need multiple tools, each for a specific employment, and our language is following the same fate.
+Thus, where the primitives found multiple uses for the same tool, from creating a pipe to building a canoe, we lost that capacity, and therefore we need multiple tools, each for specific employment.
+Our language is following the same fate.
 What once a limit of resources was also an opportunity to stretch out our imagination, is now being replaced by an abundance of resources that are limiting our creativity, for how derisive it may sound.

 We got rid of the differences on behalf of a new idea of exchange, acceptance, and tangled relations.
-It’s actually faster and easier to forward, copy and paste a sign, rather than conceptualize an idea, bringing it into a different contest.
+It’s actually faster and easier to copy and paste a sign, rather than conceptualize an idea, bringing it into a different contest.
 In fact, even concepts are going through the same process of replication.
 This is “[…] the systems of signs, a material more malleable than meaning”, as Baudrillard wrote.

-One could argue that the attempt to create connections between disciplines is not new as Neoplasticists already tried something alike.
-That would be true except that Neoplasticists adopted a different approach in their case.
-That is the will of bringing graphics, music, painting, and sculpture into what they used to call “The Total Masterpiece”.
-That was the idea to integrate different languages into what the Neoplasticists considered to be the only main discipline (architecture), where different arts could actually fulfill the very system that was being invented.
+The idea was to integrate different languages into what the Neoplasticists considered to be the only main discipline (architecture), where different arts could actually fulfill the very system that was being invented.
 It wasn’t a tweet of a sign.
 It was instead the creation of a new language.

 Leave a Reply